 Do you get a feeling of dread when you simply see a bulb lit on your fire alarm panel?
 The first step to making you feel more comfortable with your fire alarm panel is to understand what basic fire alarm panel signals mean.
 The three most basic fire alarm panel signals are trouble, supervisory, and alarm.
 If you work in facilities management or maintenance it’s extremely helpful for you to understand what signals look like on most systems, common causes of activations, and how to solve the problem.

 A fire alarm trouble signal is generally yellow and indicates there’s an operational issue.
-Some fire alarm systems may indicate the type of trouble and its location.
+Some fire alarm panels may indicate the type of fire alarm trouble and its location.
 Here are some of the common reasons for a trouble signal.

 Fire Alarm Batteries

 Check fire alarm batteries connections and remaining capacity.
 They may fall below the rated capacity if they haven’t been changed in 3-5 years.

 Does the fire alarm system have power?
 Verify the electrical breaker hasn’t been inadvertently shut off.
 This is often overlooked.

 There are a few situations that produce ground faults.
 A bare wire in the back of a fire alarm device could be touching the junction box.
 There may be open circuits or a wire could have gotten loose or come completely off a device.
 If there was a storm in the area, then a lightning strike could have produced issues with the circuits.
 In these cases, call your service provider to investigate the issue.